mmusgrave/Futbolistic/ReadME.md

 * Authentication
     * Session is authenticated in the backend.
 All queries return data that corresponds to the proper user.
     * User can log in from any page in the app.
-Writing a story, editing a story, writing a comment, viewing a subscription feed, etc. requires user log in, and these features are not available without an account. (useername: 'zizou', password: 'password')
+Writing a story, editing a story, writing a comment, viewing a subscription feed, etc. requires user log in, and these features are not available without an account. (username: 'zizou', password: 'password')
 * Publish a story
 * Edit an already published story
 * Delete a story